 The scope of application of this law is limited to (i) companies subject to the provisions of the Commercial Companies Law; (ii) companies that are not registered in accordance with the Companies Law and wholly or partially owned by the federal or local government, provided that its Articles and Memoranda of Association shall provide that they are subject to this Law; (iii) free zone companies, provided that they are not subject to special provisions governing the bankruptcy proceedings; (iv) merchants; and (v) civil companies of professional nature.

 The Federal Law No. (2) of 2015 enumerates the types and forms of companies and their legal frameworks.
-It should be noted that the Companies Law provides that a company shall a separate legal personality from their shareholders or partners.
-However, in case a partnership, as one type of companies, is declared bankrupt, all the partners shall be included in the bankruptcy.
-Furthermore, in case the court declared a company, of any kind, bankrupt, and found that its assets are not sufficient to fulfil at least 20% of its debts, the court may order all or any directors or managers, whether jointly or otherwise, to pay the full debts of the company in the event that it is proved they are liable for the losses suffered by of the company in accordance with the provisions of the Commercial Companies Law.
+It should be noted that the Companies Law provides that a company shall have a separate legal personality from their shareholders or partners.
+However, in situations of a partnership, if one of the partners is declared bankrupt, then all of the partners shall be included in the bankruptcy.
+Furthermore, in case the court declared a company, of any kind, bankrupt, and found that its assets are not sufficient to fulfil at least 20% of its debts, the court may order all or any directors or managers, whether jointly or otherwise, to pay the full debts of the company, in the event that it is proved they are liable for the losses suffered by of the company in accordance with the provisions of the Commercial Companies Law.

 The overlap between liquidation and bankruptcy: